 Practical International Data ManagementA guide to working with global names and addressby Graham RhindNew data collection methods, such as the Internet; the globalization of economies and improving computer hardware and software are allowing companies to collect information about their customers and prospects in ever greater quantities and from increasingly further afield.
 Managing this data brings with it a whole raft of practical issues which most companies are unaware of and which, if ignored, are expensive and time-consuming to correct.
 This book details the problems that a company collecting and managing international names and addresses are likely to encounter, and suggests, where available, solutions and ways of preventing the problems arising.
 Topics tackled include database structure and data format, data cleaning and standardisation, language issues, personal name and address component management and de-duplication.
 This book can save you time and work, reduce costs and avoid error.
 It provides all known pitfalls for a company collecting and managing international names and addresses.
 It also provides solutions, and suggestions for preventing the problems from arising.
 As these problems can have enormous consequences in time, work and money trying to resolve them, as well as the consequent costs of possible loss of custom is the issues are badly handled, it can save a company a fortune in time and money.Furthermore, the book provides a view of data management from the point of view of the data and data quality, a new perspective for most data managers, helping them to make decisions which can improve data quality and save time and money at the same time, whilst potentially increasing customer satisfaction.Contents list:•AcknowledgementsoGoing Global oThe global market•Data qualityoThe database and its structure oBefore you startoThe right person for the right job - peoplewareoResourcesoWhat is a database?oDatabase?
 Interface!oData onlyoWhich database structure should you use?oWhat information should you store in a database?•Principles of data management oData storage•Database structure for international data oDatabase structure for international data•Practical international data management and standardisation oStandardisationoLocalisationoNumeric or character fieldsoCasingoAddress languageoAcronyms and abbreviationsoPunctuationoAnd, & and +oArticlesoDiacritical marksoQuotation marksoApostrophes•Languages oWriting systemsoTransliterationoWriting directionoDiacritical marksoLanguages and international database management in practice•Personal names oGlobal variations in naming conventionsoName changes by contextoName orderoCasingoName varietyoNames in different languagesoNicknamesoGenderoHouseholdingoForm of address and academic titlesoSeniorityoNames as parts of addressesoPersonal names in the address blockoHandling personal names in practice•Company details, telephone numbers and job titles oThe company nameoTelephone and fax numbersoJob titles•Address data oThe street address in practical termsoThe mailing addressoThe postal codeoSettlement names and sorting codesoProvinces and regionsoCountries•Other international data oDatesoTimesoNumbers•De-duplication oWhat is a duplicate Identifying duplicatesoDe-duplicating on company and address leveloDe-duplication methodologies•Effective international data collection - bringing the knowledge together oInternational data collectionoDiacritical marksoExample Internet formsoIdeal international Internet data collection•Epilogue•Glossary•Bibliography•IndexThis book was published on 19th October 2001 at a price of GBP 60.
-You can order this book from a number of online sources by clicking on the links below:If you have any questions about any of our products, please contact us.
+You can order this book from a number of online sources by clicking on the links below:Amazon.comAmazon.co.ukIf you have any questions about any of our products, or would like to order them, please contact us.